AdeloyeB/boxup-crime-assignment/README.md

 # assignment-prospex-website

+Casper and Ali have access to CMS.
+You should be able to login through google.

+ACCEPT THE INVIVATION THORUGH EMAIL

 This is creativePathway assignment.
 Our brief is to create a website for Prospex using a CMS system like Hugo or Jekyll.

 # Task 1: Basic Requirements (60%)